 By creating and selling your own content, you are able to control how much you charge (and how much you make) AND provide value to your readers that is targeted and encourages even further engagement.

 For digital content, YOU are in the driver’s seat!

-Whatever your digital creation, there is a way to sell it without needing outside help (other than a way to collect payments).
+Whatever your digital creation, there is a way to sell it without needing outside help.

 Digital content can be almost any form of downloadable content.
 Here are some examples: